nisiotis/dideman/README.md

 it requires a MySQL database and a long list of python libraries, such as ReportLab pdf engine, Pandas statistics, PIL image and a caching engine, johnny-cache.

-New version in newversion branch for django 1.7.11 including a somewhat new interface.
+New version in new_version branch for django 1.7.11 including a somewhat new interface.